chitraflorid/angular-learning-notes/AngularCompiler.md

     Ivy leverages the JS ecosystem tools to provide optimisability

     Tree Shaking
-	Removal of dead code
     Code which not to be used in runtime , that will be removed.
 ### Incrementally:
     Speed up compilation process dramatically
     Previous engines create global compilation.
     They would compile the components and directives from external libraries which are being imported.
     Ivy implemented a rule called 'locality'.
 It won't compile the external lib's components and directives.

 ## Design Goals:
 1.Simplification of angular’s internal working.